-In such circumstances, where a school believes a child or young person is too ill to attend (Education of children unable to attend school due to ill health: guidance - gov.scot (www.gov.scot)) schools and ELCs should discuss this with your link Inclusion QIO.
+In such circumstances, where a school believes a child or young person is too ill to attend (add link for Scottish Government too ill to attend guidance) schools and ELCs should discuss this with your link Inclusion QIO.

 3. Definition of Attendance/Absence